Reviews You Can Rely On

 Water bottle can easily fall out of side pockets

 We positively adore the features and versatility of the Osprey Tempest 20 pack.
 It's one of just a few models we tested that comes in multiple sizes and has an adjustable torso length so you can pinpoint your perfect fit.
-The XS that was tested was a true XS, almost too small for our 5'1" tester.
+The XS tested was a true XS, almost too small for our 5'1" tester.
 It also has an incredibly comfortable and breathable trampoline back panel, which helps prevent a sweaty back on your hottest adventures.
 This pack has all the same features as a fully loaded, heavier model, plus Osprey's LidLock system, which is by far the easiest and most secure way to firmly attach a helmet to a pack that we've ever seen — a must-have for cyclists and daily users of electric commuter bikes.
 Soft, flexible shoulder straps and a hip belt integrated practically seamlessly into the back of this pack offer impressive comfort, helped by a supportive yet minimalist internal frame.
-Although Osprey packs are on the heavier end of our lineup, their thoughtful design and extra features make up for the extra ounces on your back.
+One of our lead testers said, “I really loved that this pack seamlessly transitioned from mountain biking to hiking.
+On a day jam-packed full of varied activities, it didn't miss a beat.”
+Although Osprey packs are on the heavier end of our lineup, their thoughtful design and extra features compensate for the extra ounces on your back.

 Read more: Osprey Tempest 20 review